VIRGINIA BRAIN & SPINE CENTER

 A neurosurgeon is a doctor who specializes in the surgical treatment of neurological problems.
 A neurosurgeon spends at least four years in medical school and at least six years in residency training.
 Although more commonly known as a "brain surgeon," a neurosurgeon is also an expert on the surgical care problems involving the spine and nerves.
 A neurosurgeon is different from a neurologist which is a doctor who specializes in the medical treatment of neurological problems.
 A patient is often sent to see a neurosurgeon when they have a neurological problem that may benefit from surgery.
 If surgery is not deemed necessary, the neurosurgeon can still offer nonsurgical treatment options for the management of certain neurological conditions.

 How do I get an appointment?

 All new patients must have a referral sent directly to our office from a qualified medical care provider (even if it is not required by insurance).
-Talk with your medical care provider about the problem you are having and they will decide whether a neurosurgical or pain management consultation is recommended.
+Talk with your medical care provider about the problem you are having and they will decide whether a neurosurgical consultation is recommended.
 If they agree that a consultation warranted then they can send a referral to our office.

 What causes neck and back pain?

 Back pain may have one or more causes.
 Most often back pain is due to a type of generalized arthritis known as spondylosis.
 Sudden trauma as well as chronic degenerative changes can put stresses on the joints of the neck and back that will cause pain.
 The neck and back often feels stiff.
 This joint pain is often worse in the morning and with inactivity.
 It may improve throughout the day as the joints "loosen up."
 This pain will often trigger muscle spasms and lead to a positive feedback loop-spasm will cause more tension on the joints, leading to more pain, then more muscle spasm, and so on.
 Anti-inflammatory pain medicine and muscle relaxers often help to bread this cycle of pain.
 This type of back pain does not improve with surgery.